 However, around age forty, the 10-15 year period of perimenopause begins.

 What is perimenopause?
 Perimenopause is the 10-15 year period, usually beginning around the age of forty when menstrual periods become irregular as menopause approaches.

-However, around age 40, the age that begins the 10-15 years of perimenopause that most women experience, women can have difficulty with weight loss and it can affect their health and their lives.
-Fortunately, there are specific solutions for weight loss in perimenopause that will also improve overall health for women in the 40-55 year old age range.
+Perimenopausal women can have difficulty with weight loss and it can affect their health and their lives.
+Fortunately, I have 7 strategies for perimenopause weight loss that can help improve overall health for 40-55-year-old women.

-What I do like to focus on is supporting women to have heart, hormone, bone, and brain health – mental focus, energy, enthusiasm, sex drive, strength, power, and joy.
-And often, when we focus on these things, perimenopause weight loss is a welcome side effect.
+I prefer to focus on supporting my client’s heart, hormone, bone, and brain health.
+As well as their mental focus, energy, enthusiasm, sex drive, strength, power, and joy.
+Often when we focus on these things, perimenopause weight loss is a welcome side effect.

 Recognize that weight loss is a warning signal for a deeper hormonal imbalance.

-Thus, implementing specific lifestyle strategies that will increase estrogen levels, improve insulin sensitivity, and stabilize blood sugar are key to abdominal fat loss in perimenopause.
+Implementing lifestyle strategies that increase estrogen, improve insulin sensitivity, and stabilize blood sugar are key to abdominal fat loss in perimenopause.

 How to Increase Estrogen Levels in Perimenopause